prateek-karanpuria/krish-training/code/Ktpl/Newsletter/README.md

 ```

-And run the following commands in the root of your M2 installation
+And run the following commands in the project root of your M2 installation

 ```
 bin/magento module:enable Ktpl_Newsletter